cbolz/rhte-fy19/cloudforms-and-ansible-deep-dive/index.md

 # Lab Overview

-## Red Hat CloudForms with Red Hat Ansible Automation — Better together
+## CloudForms and Ansible Deep Dive

 Have you heard about the embedded Ansible theme of Red Hat CloudForms?
 Keen to learn more?
 Join us in this lab session for hands-on exercises utilizing Red Hat Ansible Automation in CloudForms.